 To achieve their institutional mission, colleges and universities must attract and retain talented employees, but ineffective onboarding processes often hinder that effort.

-“A lot of institutions struggle with early retention and engagement,” said Andrea Brown, director of HR services at the University of Utah.
+“A lot of institutions struggle with early retention and engagement,” said Andrea Brown, Director of HR services at the University of Utah.
 “New employees often don’t get enough guidance.”

-Young professionals under the age of 35 who join higher education institutions stay in their jobs for an average of only 20 months
+Young professionals under the age of 35 who join higher education institutions stay in their jobs for an average of only 20 months.

-Total applicant volume across all higher education job postings decreased by 6 percent from 2014 to 2015
+Total applicant volume across all higher education job postings decreased by 6 percent from 2014 to 2015.

-Recruiting a new engineering or science professor costs between $110,000 to nearly $1.5 million
+Recruiting a new engineering or science professor costs between $110,000 to nearly $1.5 million.

 Employees who attend a well-structured onboarding program are 69% more likely to remain with that employer for up to 3 years.

 “We replaced our paper-based new hire process with Onboard, where everything’s 100% electronic.
 Our new hires love it.
 They keep telling us: ‘Wow!
-That was so easy!’
+That was so easy!’”